Aavesham (2024 film): Theatrical

 Aavesham was theatrically released on 11 April 2024, during the Eid al-Fitr and Vishu weekend.
 It was earlier scheduled for theatrical release during the Onam (25 August 2023) and Christmas weekends (22 December 2023), but Fahadh in July 2023 announced that the film will be released during the first quarter of 2024.
 Its current release date was announced in December.
 The film will be distributed by A&A Release across India, while Phars Film acquiring the overseas theatrical rights.

 Aavesham was listed as one of the "most anticipated Malayalam films of 2024" by several publications and industry sources.
 (Note: Attributed to multiple references.)
 In comparison with Varshangalkku Shesham and Jai Ganesh which released on the same weekend, the film garnered ₹78 lakh from the ticket pre-sales which opened three days prior to its release.
 More than 50,000 admissions from Kerala theatres were recorded from 567 tracked shows.
 The film, along with several other Malayalam films, were not released at PVR INOX multiplex chains across India in response to a dispute between the Film Employees Federation of Kerala and the authorities of PVR INOX management over Virtual Print Fee, as well as the federation's plans on distributing films through their newly established content providing service over Qube Cinema Technologies, the primary content provider for PVR INOX theatres.
 However, the ban was lifted on 13 April and the film was released in the multiplex chains the following day.

 Prior to the film's release, the film garnered U/A certificate from the Central Board of Film Certification (CBFC) with the duration of the final edit being 157 minutes.
 A scene from the film's second half was removed prior to the theatrical showcasing in Kuwait, owing to the recommendation of the censor board.

 Home media

 The post-theatrical digital streaming rights were acquired by Amazon Prime Video and was premiered on 9 May 2024.
 The Hindi version of the film was released in Disney+ Hotstar on 20 June 2024.
-The satellite rights of the film are acquired by Asianet and premiered on 14 September 2024.

 Marketing

-The film's theatrical teaser trailer was unveiled on 25 January 2024.
 A promotional event was held at the Union Christian College, Aluva on 26 March 2024 with the presence of Fahadh, Madhavan and Shyam, along with the principal cast.

 Reception

-Aavesham received positive reviews from critics with praise for its performances (especially Fahadh Faasil and Sajin Gopu), script, direction, action sequences, humor, music and technical aspects.
+Aavesham received positive reviews from critics.